hsayedi/Satellite-Data-Server/README.md

 ### Background

 The Satellite-Data-Server hosts satellite data to provide two main functions:
-1. Processing the data in aggregate using the Scanline method and
+1. Processing the data in aggregation using the Scanline method
-2. Hosting the data to make available for users through a map interface.
+2. Hosting the data to make available for users through a map user interface.

 We execute the zonal statistics operation using the Scanline method.
 This method processes queries in aggregation, which combines vector and raster data in their raw formats.
 Read more about the Scanline method [here.](https://www.cs.ucr.edu/~eldawy/publications/19_VLDB_Raptor_Demo.pdf)